Chapter 12: Unimodal Deities

 *

 Strangest of all, one would find only the serial meanings and narratives of one's own mode comprehensible.
 Operating connectively, one could neither understand architective activity nor could one be understood by someone else who is operating architectively - and vice-versa.
-Being blind to serial meaning in one's opposite mode, the narratives in one's own mode would appear to be the only meaningful narratives, and would appear seamless even though reality might be skipping between modes.
+Being blind to serial meaning in one's opposite mode, the narratives in one's own mode would appear to be the only meaningful narratives, and would appear seamless even though one's reality might be skipping between modes.

 Welcome to the worlds of our unimodal deities.